movementkitchen/website/src/blog/coughing/index.md

 It's this time of the year again.
 The runny noses and coughs - coming and going.
 And sometimes staying for a while.

 Do you ever leak when you cough or sneeze?
 Many people do, especially women after childbirth or menopause.
 I remember a lady who would skip coming to yoga classes saying that she had a lingering cough.
 I didn’t really understand what she meant at the time, until I was freshly postnatal the second time around.
-As it turns out, in the first 3 months after the baby, 1 in 3 women battles with leaking.
+As it turns out, in the first 3 months after the baby, 1 in 3 women in the UK battles with leaking.

 But why does it happen and can we do anything about it?